How To Set Up The Perfect Leopard Gecko Lighting

 I remember when I started with reptiles, lighting and temperature and all that stuff was my biggest obstacle.
 Since most people say that most reptiles need a couple of different "temperature zones", I always asked myself how I could reach the exact temperatures.

 You know there is the temperature under the basking spot and you need to have a cooler zone and all that.
 It was really confusing.
 Most probably you are confused as well.
-I am going to tell you something that most probably nobody told you before: Don´t worry too much about it. - I mean, don´t get me wrong, your gecko needs a basking spot and you need to have the right temperature, but if you get, let´s say a 60W basking bulb and you have a 30 Gallon tank, everything falls in place.
+I am going to tell you something that most probably nobody told you before: Don´t worry too much about it. - I mean, don´t get me wrong, your gecko needs a basking spot and you need to have the right temperature, but if you get, let´s say this 60W basking bulb and you have a 20 or a 30 Gallon tank, everything falls in place.
+If you don´t have a tank yet, get this tank right now!
+It is absolutely perfect for leopard geckos.

 However, for all of you who want to know the exact temperatures you should reach, I created the chart on the right.